ibbles/StrictAliasing/README.md

   retq
 ```

-The element copying loop, the part that could have been a call to `memcpy` is
+The element copying loop, the part that could have been a call to `memcpy`, is
 between the `LBB8_4` and `LBB8_5` jump labels.
 It contains five memory
 references per copied float.